ekrars2699/sep11-freedom-project/README.md

 ## Implications
 ##### PROS
 * A game that challenges the player to think of a strategy in order to win
+* Helps improve problem-solving skills
 * People would be able to come together in order to figure out a solution to the game
+* Simple controls so it's accessible to many different people
 ##### CONS
 * It's a simple game that doesn't have much once beaten
 * Doesn't take too long to be beaten
+* No sound effects that could engage the player

 ## Blog